Divorce Quick Start Guide

 When preparing for a divorce, there are many considerations you need to keep in mind.
 At the outset, one of the most important considerations to take into account is this: Getting divorced is not an event, it is a process.
 During this process, you will want to make sure that you are making informed decisions and taking the right steps to prepare for your post-marriage life, and this starts with getting a clear picture of your personal, financial and family circumstances.

-With this in mind, our Divorce Quick Start Guide is designed to help you get ready for the first step in the divorce process: meeting with a divorce attorney for a confidential, one-on-one consultation.
+With this in mind, our Divorce Quick Start Guide is designed to help you get ready for the first step in the divorce process: speaking with a divorce attorney for a confidential, initial consultation.
 Here are five tips to get you started thinking about some of the important questions you will need to answer during your divorce.

 Getting Ready for Your Divorce